drksheer/Crypto-PNL-Tracker/README.md

 1. Edit the JSON file format `accounts.json` in the root of the Crypto Tracker.
     - Edit the values appropriately to your setup.
 Ensuring `"enabled": true`.
     - **If using Daisy's Binance/Bybit import:**
-        - Ensure `dbFileName` is set to the relative location to tracker root of where your database file is being generated (See setup instructions).
-Make sure to use the forward-slash character.
-Use the default value unless you have an advanced custom setup and you know what you are doing.
-        - `accountName` is the same as specified in the `name` property in Daisy's `accountData.json`.
         - A basic setup should look like this,
         ```
         {